lwskdesign/ffmpeg-h265-batch/README.md

 # ffmpeg-h265-batch

 A simple script to transcode all h.264 files in a folder to h.265 while using the given settings.
+In standard configuration, it will remove all subtitles and only keep german and english audio tracks.
+The conversion from h.264 to h.265 will be lossless.

 ## Usage